 Why?
-The lower octave vent is at the wrong location – too far down the body tube – which causes the problems with those pitches.
-Yamaha eventually corrected this problem in later versions of their YBS-61 by redesigning the octave mechanism and moving the body octave vent higher up the tube.
+The lower octave vent is at the wrong location – too far away from the mouthpiece.
+Yamaha eventually corrected this problem in later versions of the YBS-61 by redesigning the octave mechanism and moving the lower octave vent closer to the mouthpiece.

 There really wasn’t a ‘recall’ on these instruments that were discontinued over 30 years ago, those are the the type of things that are conjured up on sax blogs.
 I do have some notes on a procedure that is not guaranteed to be better or worse.
 You are welcome to try it but the results are not a guarantee that you or the customer will like it better.
-Good luck with this and have a great day.
+Good luck with this and have a great day.– Warranty Service Manager, Yamaha

-Maybe there was no official recall – and no guarantees – but Yamaha did, in their later production, relocate the body octave vent to the same location recommended by the aforementioned “procedure.”
+Maybe there was no official recall – and no official guarantees – but Yamaha did, with their later YBS-61’s, relocate the lower octave vent to the same location recommended by the aforementioned “procedure.”
 This placement is still used today in their current product offerings.

 - Drill a hole for the new octave vent.

-- Solder the new octave vent in place.
+- Solder a new octave vent in place.

 - Disable the original vent.
-You could remove and patch over the body tube; we chose to plug the existing vent by machining a brass insert and soft soldering it.
+You could remove it and patch over the body tube; we chose to plug the existing vent by machining a brass insert and soft soldering it in place.

 Thanks again for working on the horn.
 I am VERY pleased.
 I was seriously considering figuring out how to get a 62 if the fix didn’t work, but I love my horn even more now.
 I really appreciate your work.